mdrozdo/OntoPlay/README.md

 To create a new application using OntoPlay, you should follow the steps, adapted from the excellent post -- [How To Create A Module With Play Framework](https://luiscamilo.com/2015/07/26/how-to-create-a-module-with-play-framework/#module/sub-project).
 In step 2 we assume adding OntoPlay from GitHub using [git subtree](https://medium.com/@porteneuve/mastering-git-subtrees-943d29a798ec), however it's equally possible to simply download the code and copy it into the correct subfolder.

-1. Create a new Play application, e.g. using the play java template:
+1. Create a new Play application, e.g. using the Play Java template:
 ```
-sbt new playframework/play-java-seed.g8
+sbt new playframework/play-java-seed.g8 --branch 2.5.x
 ```
 2. Add the OntoPlay repository as a subtree to your git repo.
 ```